nhman2002/UX-Design/pa2.md

 - *How many times a week do you play that sport?*

-The frequency of sports participation provided insights into the level of interest and dedication of respondents towards their preferred sports activities.
+The frequency of sports participation provided insights into the level of interest and dedication of respondents toward their preferred sports activities.
 It helped gauge the enthusiasm for regular sports engagement.

 - *How many hours per game?*